dettrace/dettrace/README.md

 ## Testing
 Unit tests are automatically built in the compilation step.
-You may run these tests from the script `./runTests.sh`.
-This script merely calls `./dettrace` on the unit tests with ASLR turned off.
+You may run these tests from the script `python3 runTests.py`.
+This script merely calls `./dettrace` on the unit tests and sample programs.